microsoft/playwright/docs/development/click.md

 ## Supported click scenarios

-These are some clicking corner cases that we did consider and decided to support.
+These are some of the corner cases that Playwright aims to support.

 ### Positioning